finchd/virtualization-dump/README.rst

 These are the slides for an introductory overview of virtualization, and demonstration and workshop using VirtualBox_ and Vagrant_.

+:README.rst:
+  This README.

+:index.rst:
+  The Introduction slides.

+Other slide-decks/content to follow in other .rst files.

 Usage
 =====